Logo

 John Osborne had many affairs and frequently mistreated his wives and lovers.

-John Osborne was married five times, all being unhappy unions.
+John Osborne was married five times, all except the last being unhappy unions.

 John Osborne outlived three of his wives, being survived only by the first and the last, both of whom have since died.